-e're always trying for two things around here:
+We're always trying for two things around here: healthier living. and saving money!

 It's why we go through so much vinegar and baking soda.
 We use vinegar to clean our unfinished wood floors and our windows, as well as in the laundry, and we use baking soda in the laundry and elsewhere.